NES2306 : Biotechnology: Principles and Practice

 Intended Skill Outcomes

-Students will gain subject-specific skills through experiments in DNA and protein analysis.
+Students will gain subject-specific skills through experiments in DNA and protein analysis via a problem-solving approach.
 The ability to carry out laboratory procedures correctly, accurately and precisely on an individual basis is promoted.
-Cognitive skills will be developed through relating laboratory methods to principles of molecular biology and through data interpretation and analysis.
-Key skills that will be developed include the ability to plan and prioritise laboratory work; to analyse and communicate technical information in a clear written report following accepted scientific conventions; to work synergistically in teams; and to use IT sources efficiently and critically.
+Students will be able to demonstrate competency in core molecular biology skills relevant for work in this sector.
+Competency in relevant cognitive skills will be developed through relating laboratory methods to principles of molecular biology and through data interpretation and analysis.
+Key employability skills will be developed including ability to plan and prioritise laboratory work; to analyse and communicate technical information in a clear written report following accepted scientific conventions; to work synergistically in teams; and to use IT sources efficiently and critically.

 Teaching Methods